Interest Rate and Currency Risks

 Interest Rate Risk

-Interest rate sensitivity in terms of the average duration of fixed income investments was in If P&C 1.0 years and in Mandatum Life 1.8 years.
+Interest rate sensitivity in terms of the average duration of fixed income investments in If P&C was 1.2 years and in Mandatum Life 2.2 years.
 These duration figures include the effect of hedging derivatives.

-In addition to hedging purposes, derivatives are used to utilize market view or to mitigate risks at balance sheet level.
-In both cases derivatives are booked as trading derivatives at fair value through profit or loss in financial accounting.
+In addition to hedging purposes, derivatives are used to utilize market view or to mitigate risks at the balance sheet level.
+In both cases, derivatives are booked as trading derivatives at fair value through profit or loss in financial accounting.

-Currency risk can be divided into transaction and translation risk.
-Transaction risk refers to currency risk arising from contractual cash flows in foreign currencies related to insurance activities, investment operations and foreign exchange transactions.
-Hence, transaction risk includes various balance sheet items.
-In Sampo Group the net foreign currency exposure is considered as a separate asset class and it is managed within investment portfolio activities.
+In Sampo Group companies the net foreign currency exposure is considered as a separate asset class and it is managed within investment portfolio activities.
 Open transaction risk positions are identified and measured separately for each subsidiary.
 The net position in each currency consists of the assets, liabilities and foreign exchange transactions denominated in the particular currency.

 If P&C writes insurance policies that are mostly denominated in the Scandinavian currencies and in euro.
 In If P&C, the transaction risk is reduced by matching technical provisions with investment assets in the corresponding currencies or by using currency derivatives.